Scott-MacD/space-game/notes/misc.md

 ============

 - Main art style Heavily inspired by borderlands and ori with a bit of heat signature
-    - smooth zoom-in/out into everything like heat signature
+    - smooth zoom-in/out into everything like heat signature and crusader kings
-    - civ 6 inspired map on full zoom out
+    - civ 6/crusader kings inspired map on full zoom out
 - seed based shader for stars, nebula, etc
 - Take advantage of 2d lighting where we can
 - Use screen shake effectively to gives things a "crisp" arcady feel
 - 8bit style audio?
+- Crusader kings 3 UI insp
+- As soon as game is booted up, it should go right to main menu (inspired by crusader kings pause menu), that loads last played save as background to main menu so the player can jump in instantly (simlar to heat signature)

 Business Model
 ============